NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Eat Fortune.md

 * * *

 As someone tries to twist fate, you consume the interference.
 The triggering effect is disrupted.
 If it's a misfortune effect, Eat Fortune gains the fortune trait; if it's a fortune effect, Eat Fortune gains the misfortune trait.
 This fortune or misfortune applies to the same roll the triggering effect would have, so you couldn't negate a fortune effect with Eat Fortune and then apply a misfortune effect to the same roll.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*